barbarasua/portfolio/README.md

 # 🎯 Welcome to My Data Analyst Portfolio

-Hi!👋🏽  I'm Barbara, a dedicated data analyst with a passion for turning raw data into actionable insights.
+Hi!👋🏽  I'm Barbara &mdash; Dedicated data analyst with a passion for turning raw data into actionable insights.
 I thrive on solving real-world problems through data analysis, using a combination of technical skills, creativity, and an analytical mindset.

 Throughout my career, I’ve demonstrated a resourceful approach, continuously learning new techniques, and leveraging my coachability to adapt quickly in dynamic environments. 💡📊